 Acknowledge the ambiguity that exists while implementing strategies to bridge the gap from old to new.
 You can do this by openly recognizing that some questions are still unanswered and by inviting the team to help answer them.
 It’s not up to the team leader alone to define the new processes and resolve issues, but for the team as a collective to work through the queries that come up.
 During this phase, it’s important to strike the right balance between asking questions and providing answers.
 Asking the right questions enable team members to take ownership of solutions; providing answers will establish some security and certainty as the vision of change unfolds.

-During this phase it helps to remove obstacles.
-If you’re implementing a new software, provide training, and have product experts at hand to support the team.
+During this phase, it helps to remove obstacles.
+If you’re implementing new software, provide training, and have product experts at hand to support the team.
 Continue to listen to people’s concerns and reward people for making the change happen.

 Phase 3: The New Beginning